AI Visibility vs Traditional SEO: Key Differences

 What Traditional SEO Skills Still Work

-The good news: many traditional SEO fundamentals still apply to AI SEO.
+The good news: many traditional SEO fundamentals still apply to AI visibility.

 Some traditional SEO tactics are less important for AI visibility:

-Meta descriptions for clicks - AI cites content directly, not meta descriptions.
+• Meta descriptions for clicks — AI recommends content directly, not meta descriptions.

 Expert Insights